 Read the press release here: ORCMA prioritizes inclusion, diversity, equity (oakridger.com)

 "This achievement takes us beyond making a reactionary statement in support of our underrepresented colleagues, and becomes meaningful action to which our community can hold us accountable.
 Join us and experience great music with ORCMA!"

 - Dan Allcott, Music Director, Oak Ridge Civic Music Association

-ORCMA presents innovative and exciting concerts by the Oak Ridge Symphony Orchestra and the Oak Ridge Chorus; the unique Chamber Music Series which attracts local and national artists; the free Coffee Concert Series that provides a performance space for talented up-and-coming local artists; and the annual free Family Concert which includes special programming and activities for East Tennessee families; and musically engaging activities for Oak Ridge Schools students and the community.
+ORCMA presents innovative and exciting concerts by the Oak Ridge Symphony Orchestra and the Oak Ridge Chorus; the unique Chamber Music Series which attracts local and national artists; the free Coffee Concert Series that provides a performance space for talented up-and-coming local artists; the annual free Family Concert which includes special programming and activities for East Tennessee families; and musically engaging activities for Oak Ridge Schools students and the community.

-The origins of the Oak Ridge Civic Music Association (ORCMA) began with the founding of the Oak Ridge Symphony Orchestra (ORSO) in 1944 by musically talented scientists and engineers led by Waldo Cohen, who worked in the Secret City during WWII.
-A cultural pillar of the Oak Ridge community since its founding in 1947, ORCMA was formed as the umbrella organization for the ORSO and the Oak Ridge Chorus.
-ORCMA currently encompasses the professional ORSO, the OR Chorus, the Chamber Music series, free Coffee Concerts, provides musical outreach activities to the schools and community, and has been a cultural pillar of the Oak Ridge Symphony was written by Mike Silverman, who figured prominently in the early history.
+The origins of the Oak Ridge Civic Music Association (ORCMA) began with the founding of the Oak Ridge Symphony Orchestra (ORSO) in 1944 by musically talented scientists and engineers led by Waldo Cohn, who worked in the Secret City during WWII.
+A cultural pillar of the Oak Ridge community since its founding in 1947, ORCMA was formed as the umbrella organization for the Oak Ridge Symphony Orchestra and the Oak Ridge Chorus.
+A detailed history of the founding of the Oak Ridge Symphony was written by Mike Silverman, who figured prominently in the early history.

 Oak Ridge Civic Music Association Nondiscrimination Policy